 The spectrum of teaching styles for grappling & martial arts appears as a unified theory of teaching that aims to describe the structure of all possible teaching methods.
-It starts from the basis that education will be a chain of decision making with each teaching decision being a result of the previous one.
+It starts from the basis that education will be a chain of decision-making, with each teaching decision resulting from the previous one.

-It identifies that the decisions can come from either the teacher or learner and in three distinct phases of a learning experience which are pre-impact, impact and post-impact.
-Pre-impact will be the planning and intention behind what you want people to learn; impact will be the decisions made during the lesson, and post-impact will be assessing how the experience went and incorporating any feedback.
+It identifies that the decisions can come from either the teacher or learner and in three distinct phases of a learning experience: pre-impact, impact, and post-impact.
+Pre-impact will be the planning and intention behind what you want people to learn; the impact will be the decisions made during the lesson; post-impact will assess how the experience went and incorporate any feedback.

-Depending on the configuration of decisions between teacher and learner will determine where the teaching style will fall on the scale.
-The two extremes are if the teacher makes all the decisions, which will result in a military-style strict drilling lesson.
+The configuration of decisions between teacher and learner will determine where the teaching style will fall on the scale.
+The two extremes are if the teacher makes all the decisions, resulting in a military-style strict drilling lesson.
 The other end will be if the learner makes all the decisions, which results in a concept style of self-teaching.

 Reproduction & Production

 The full spectrum illustrates 11-landmark teaching-learning approaches that appear divided into cognitive clusters.
 The first five styles are Command, Practice, Reciprocal, Self-check, and Inclusion.
 Together they form a group that focuses on reproduction and memory.
-The remaining six methods, which are Guided Discovery, Convergent Discovery, Divergent Discovery, Learner-designed Individual Program, Learner-initiated, Self-teaching focus on the production of new knowledge.
+The remaining six methods, Guided Discovery, Convergent Discovery, Divergent Discovery, Learner-designed Individual Program, Learner-initiated, and Self-teaching focus on producing new knowledge.

-The reproduction styles will focus on the reproduction and recall of already existing knowledge.
+The reproduction styles will focus on reproducing and recalling already existing knowledge.
 In contrast, the discovery styles focus on the learners to produce new information they did not know previously, such as concepts and principles.
 In future posts, I will outline the details of the 11 landmark styles and the space between these, which becomes a wide variety of teaching variations known as canopies.

-As you can see to view grappling training as a choice between “Techniques or Concepts” comes at the problem in an oversimplified manner.
+As you can see, grappling training as a choice between “Techniques or Concepts” comes at the problem in an oversimplified manner.
 In reality, the spectrum could illustrate a more nuanced and informed approach to learning grappling.

-Teaching styles that are instructor centred and focus on direct instruction fall under reproduction styles cluster.
-Five distinct styles exist called command, practice, reciprocal, self-check & inclusion.
+Teaching styles that are instructor centred and focus on direct instruction fall under the reproduction styles cluster.
+Five distinct styles exist: command, practice, reciprocal, self-check & inclusion.
 Each style slowly gives the students more input into the decisions in the lesson.

 Most commonly in martial arts, the warm-ups will be run in a command style.
-The class gets instructed on techniques and perform them all at the same time or rhythm.
-It becomes beneficial to run a warm-up with this style for the sake of being efficient with the time available to teach.
+The class gets instructed on techniques and performs them all simultaneously or in rhythm.
+It becomes beneficial to run a warm-up with this style to be efficient with the time available to teach.

-Reproduction styles are negatively stereotyped as being old, outdated, and lacking the option for creativity.
-But if you keep in mind that every method has its purpose based on the constraints and goals, then it still has plenty of utility.
-Take the warm-up example, telling people to warm up on their own might work once they already know what they need to do and how they need to do it.
-But until they reach that point of proficiency instructing everyone together will be a time saver.
-Also, they can be appreciated by the student who simply wants to turn up to class and be told what to do without having to think so much, after a day of work they might want to do the reps and get fit.
+Reproduction styles are stereotyped as being old, outdated, and lacking the option for creativity.
+But if you keep in mind that every method has its purpose based on the constraints and goals, it still has plenty of utility.
+Take the warm-up example; telling people to warm up on their own might work once they already know what they need to do and how to do it.
+But until they reach that point of proficiency, instructing everyone together will be a time saver.
+Also, they can be appreciated by the student who simply wants to turn up to class and be told what to do without thinking so much; after a day of work, they might want to do the reps and get fit.

 Primarily, the reproduction styles rely on taking knowledge discovered previously and letting the students memorise and repeat it.
-While looking at the ideas of BJJ concepts (especially my podcasts with @schoolofgrappling), I started to realise that although we can create a list of concepts and principles, these are often still taught in a reproduction style.
+While looking at the ideas of BJJ concepts (especially my podcasts with School Of Grappling), I realised that although we can create a list of concepts and principles, these are often still taught in a reproduction style.
 In a manner of “Here are some concepts I prepared earlier”.
 In further posts, I will go through each reproduction style to explain how they operate before crossing the “discovery threshold” into the production cluster of teaching styles.

-Teaching styles that are student-centred and focus on indirect instruction fall under the production styles cluster.
-Six distinct styles exist called guided discovery, convergent discovery, divergent discovery, learner-designed individual program, learner-initiated and self-teaching.
-The styles encourage students to come up with new knowledge and information to problems that the teacher comes up with and eventually to issues that they come up with on their own.
+Student-centred teaching styles focus on indirect instruction and fall under the production styles cluster.
+Six distinct styles exist: guided discovery, convergent discovery, divergent discovery, learner-designed individual program, learner-initiated and self-teaching.
+The styles encourage students to develop new knowledge and information about problems that the teacher comes up with and eventually to issues they come up with on their own.

-On the spectrum of teaching styles these are found once you pass the “discovery threshold”.
-As these styles are best suited to teaching concepts and principles it would make sense for these to work for concepts in grappling, but I have not seen too many examples of this being the case.
-The idea being that whatever solution to a problem the instructor has in mind you give the student enough guidance that they come up with the answer on their own instead of being told.
+These are found on the spectrum of teaching styles once you pass the “discovery threshold”.
+As these styles are best suited to teaching concepts and principles, it would make sense for these to work for concepts in grappling, but I have not seen too many examples of this being the case.
+The idea is that whatever solution to a problem the instructor has in mind, you give the student enough guidance to come up with the answer on their own instead of being told.

 With the reproduction cluster of teaching styles, the instructor aims to get students to replicate knowledge through repetition and memory.

-The instructor makes all the decisions for the class.
-Including the timing of when the students will perform.
-It is useful when safety considerations have to be taken into account and It can also ensure the maximum amount of time will be spent on task as the instructor sets the pace.
+The instructor makes all the decisions for the class, including the timing of when the students will perform.
+It is useful when safety considerations have to be taken into account and It can also ensure the maximum amount of time will be spent on a task as the instructor sets the pace.
 Often seen in warm-ups, think of military-style drilling.

 B – Practice Style

-The instructor will show the technique and then the students will be given time to practice and drill at their own pace.
+The instructor will show the technique, and then the students will be given time to practice and drill at their own pace.
 The instructor moves around the class giving individual feedback.
-The practice style would be the most common style of teaching for grappling that I have seen.
+The practice style would be the most common teaching style for grappling that I have seen.

 C – Reciprocal Style

 The instructor designs drills for pairs or small groups and provides criteria for feedback on the technique.
 One student performs the technique and the partners give feedback from the criteria.
-The style increases socialisation between students, placing trust in them and gives them an active role in the learning process.
+The style increases socialisation among students, placing trust in them and giving them an active role in the learning process.

 Similar to the reciprocal style but the students assess themselves against set criteria.
-The instructor can circulate through the class and work with students to set their own goals which will focus on the result of a technique and not the technique itself.
-Students monitor themselves and self-correct their own learning.
+The instructor can circulate through the class and work with students to develop their own goals, focusing on the result of a technique and not the technique itself.
+Students monitor themselves and self-correct their learning.

 E – Inclusion Style

-The instructor designs a variety of drills or tasks that have multiple levels of difficulty.
-The students then decide which level of difficulty they want to attempt based on their ability level.
-The style caters to individual needs as students can increase their level when they feel ready or decrease if they find it too difficult.
+The instructor designs various drills or tasks with multiple levels of difficulty.
+The students then decide which difficulty level they want to attempt based on their ability level.
+The style caters to individual needs as students can increase the difficulty when they feel ready or decrease it if they find it too hard.